-Come and join Mark and Kirstie, Sam and Tui, and various family Ranger Bob Crompton and Sophie from Surrey Wildlife Trust for a fun packed day at the Farm to celebrate national Open Farm Sunday.
+Come and join Mark and Kirstie, various helpers, our Countryside Ranger Bob Crompton and Sophie from Surrey Wildlife Trust for a fun packed day at the Farm to celebrate national Open Farm Sunday.
 Meet the animals, go on a tractor tour, watch Farmer Mark shearing the sheep and working the sheep dogs, visit the Back to Nature Farm